Permaculture for home gardeners

 Growing edible plants for permaculture

 There are many edible and highly ornamental plants that will not only look good in the garden but will also give us beautifully nutritious home grown produce.
 The secret of a successful permaculture garden lies in choosing plants that will require no or very minimal amounts of environmentally damaging chemicals such as pesticides.
 Examples for the general landscape include citrus trees, cherry tomatoes, potatoes, pumpkins, peppers and silver beet.
 Fences and walls can be covered in attractive yet productive vines such as passionfruit.
+Sweet potato can grow into a weed deterring ground cover that can also be harvested for tubers in 3 to 6 months.
 Edible plants can be subtly interspersed with flowering plants without detracting from the ornamental appearance of a landscape; after all, beauty is in the eye of the beholder.
 The Seed Savers’ Network is a non-profit organization that can put you in touch with a wealth of information and seed of edible plants for permaculture.

 Propagate your own plants for permaculture